7. Advanced Topics¶

-To allow atomic updates of these partitions, RAUC supports changing the GPT to switch the first GPT partition between the lower and upper halves of a region region configured for that purpose.
+To allow atomic updates of these partitions, RAUC supports changing the GPT to switch the first GPT partition entry between the first and second halves of a region configured for that purpose.

-This works similarly to the handling of a MBR boot partition as described in the It requires RAUC to be compiled with GPT support (
+This works similarly to the handling of a MBR boot partition entry as described It requires RAUC to be compiled with GPT support (